AnonymouX47/term-image/docs/source/concepts.rst

 Terminal Queries
 ----------------

-Some functionalities of this library require the aquisition of certain information from the :term:`active terminal`.
+Some features of this library require the aquisition of certain information from the :term:`active terminal`.
 A single iteration of this aquisition procedure is called a **query**.